Munsur Ali: Early life

-Ali was born in Bangladesh, arrived to England at the age of two in 1980 and grew up in Aldgate where he still lives.
+Ali was born in Bangladesh, arrived in England at the age of two in 1980 and grew up in Aldgate where he still lives.
 He attended a Church of England school, studied Arabic/Islam on weekends and Bangla after school, and also taught himself to speak in Urdu.

 From an early age, Ali was influenced by films and in his late teens he took an interest in looking at alternative points of view in mainstream cinema.
 Going to the cinema a lot as a teenager gave him his inspiration.

 Ali attended Sir John Cass Redcoat School and says he "didn't do too well at GCSE."
 He learned film and photography at Epping Forest College.
 However, he "was confused and couldn't commit to A-level," so he left in the second year.
 In 2004, he graduated with a 2:1 in BA Film and Broadcast Productions from London Metropolitan University.

 Ali's father was born in British India (now Bangladesh).
 Ali's father has been in the UK since early 1950s.
 He gave up his Bangladeshi citizenship and became a British citizen.
 The majority of Ali's relatives live in the UK.